ZhgChg.Li

 type: string

-# Triggerer's Slack User ID
+# Slack User ID of the triggerer

 SLACK_USER_ID: